Last update: October 15, 2021

-Effective December 31, 2020, LendingClub will retire the Notes platform.
-This will not affect the existing Notes you own but means that the last day to purchase Notes will be December 27.
-In addition, we will no longer accept new accounts effective October 8 and we are targeting to retire the mobile app on November 10.
+Effective December 31, 2020, LendingClub retired the Notes platform.
+This doesn't affect the existing Notes you own, but the last day to purchase Notes was December 27.
+In addition, we stopped accepting new accounts effective October 8 and retired the mobile app on November 10.

-Earlier this year LendingClub announced that it signed an agreement to acquire Radius Bancorp, the holding company of Radius Bank.
+Earlier in 2020 LendingClub announced that it signed an agreement to acquire Radius Bancorp, the holding company of Radius Bank.
 Combining the two companies is ground-breaking.
 By becoming the only full-spectrum fintech marketplace bank, and the first public U.S. neobank, LendingClub can unlock new value for borrowers and investors by using the marketplace to both pay less when borrowing and earn more when saving.

-As we move towards becoming a full-spectrum fintech marketplace bank, we have looked closely at our current and future product suite and have started development of new products to help our members keep more of what they earn and earn more on what they keep.
-Unfortunately, under a prospective banking framework, it is not economically practical for LendingClub to continue to offer Notes.
+As we moved towards becoming a full-spectrum fintech marketplace bank, we looked closely at our current and future product suite and have developed new products to help our members keep more of what they earn and earn more on what they keep.
+Unfortunately, under a banking framework, it wasn't economically practical for LendingClub to continue to offer Notes.
 So, we had to make the difficult decision to retire the Notes platform effective December 31, 2020.

-As part of retiring the Notes platform, LendingClub is no longer accepting new accounts effective October 8, 2020.
+As part of retiring the Notes platform, LendingClub no longer accepted new accounts effective October 8, 2020.

 I’m a current investor – what does this mean for the Notes that I currently own?

-This will not affect the existing Notes you own but means that the last day to purchase new Notes will be December 27.
+This will not affect the existing Notes you own, but the last day to purchase new Notes was December 27, 2020.

 As a current investor, what do I do now?

-You may continue investing in new Notes until we stop offering them on December 28.
-After we stop offering Notes, you will continue to receive principal and interest payments on the Notes in your account as you do today.
+Though we stopped offering Notes, you'll continue to receive principal and interest payments on the Notes in your account as you do today.

 If we can help provide answers to additional questions, please email us at email@example.com.